WATCH Beaugeais – Strasbourg Television

 Terra Obscura: Saxophone Concerto

-11 July Cité de la Musique et de la Danse (Salle 19)
+11 July Cité de la Musique et de la Danse, Strasbourg Conservatoire.

-Australian saxophonist-composer, Katia Beaugeais, will present her new saxophone concerto ‘Terra Obscura’, in reference to her Doctorate research about the dual role of a composer-performer:
+Katia Beaugeais presents her new saxophone concerto and her Doctorate research about the dual role of a composer-performer:

-First Light at Uluru is inspired by the spectacular sunrise of Uluru – Australia’s most famous icon.
-Also known as Ayers Rock, it is a giant ‘red rock’ in the middle of Australia’s desert, with the ground made up of red soil.
+First Light at Uluru is inspired by the spectacular sunrise over Uluru – Australia’s most famous icon.
+Also known as Ayers Rock, it is a giant red rock in the middle of Australia’s desert, with the ground made up of red soil.
 Uluru is sacred to the Anangu, the Aboriginal people of the area.
-Uluru means ‘Earth Mother’, and the 8.6 square kilometer rock is believed to hold a powerful energy source and marks the place where dreamtime began.
+Uluru means ‘Earth Mother’, and the 8.6 square kilometre rock is believed to hold a powerful energy source and marks the place where Dreamtime began.

-First Light at Uluru begins with soothing air vibrato effects reflecting the peaceful and silent atmosphere of Ayers Rock, where only the soft wind gusts in the far distance can be heard.
-As the sun slowly rises, slow, dream-like melodies gradually build to chorale-like passages, showcasing the beautiful, lyrical sounds of the saxophone orchestra.
-At dawn, the giant red rock changes colour and produces an illuminating red and orange glow.
-Multiphonic and quarter-tone trill textural effects convey this colouristic and illuminating image and gradually transform into soft air, wind sounds to portray the tranquil and serene atmosphere of Uluru.
+First Light at Uluru begins with soothing air vibrato wind sound effects to reflect the peaceful and spiritual atmosphere of Ayers Rock, where only the soft wind gusts can be heard.
+As the sun slowly rises, soft, dream-like melodies gradually build up to chorale-like passages, exploring the beautiful, lyrical sounds of the saxophone orchestra.
+At dawn, the giant red rock changes colour, producing an illuminating red and orange glow.
+Multiphonic and quarter-tone trill textural effects convey this colouristic and illuminating image and showcases the palette of colours the saxophone orchestra can create.
+The technical sound possibilities when writing for a large number of saxophones is highlighted when all players improvise over a fast, semiquaver motif to produce a loud, kaleidoscopic, collage-like, textural sound mass that gradually transforms into soft air wind sounds to portray the tranquil and serene atmosphere of Uluru.